janpisl/Spatineo-GIS-project/README.md

 The configuration should have following variables:
 - `response_file`: Path to the file containing monitoring results.
 - `get_capabilities`: Path to the GetCapabilities-response file.
+- `output_raster_path`: Location where the output raster will be created.

 See the example file [example.ini](sample_data/example.ini).